No results for ""

 After you install the SDK as a dependency, import the LaunchDarkly client in your application code:

-After importing the SDK, configure and initialize it.
+After importing the SDK, configure and initialize the client.
 Specify your mobile key when configuring the SDK so that your application is authorized to connect to a particular environment within LaunchDarkly.

 The iOS SDK uses a mobile key

 The iOS SDK uses a mobile key.
-Your environment's mobile key is available in the Projects tab of your Account settings page.
+Keys are specific to each project and environment.
+They are available from the Environments list for each project.
 To learn more about key types, read Keys.

 Mobile keys are not secret and you can expose them in your client-side code without risk.
 However, never embed a server-side SDK key into a client-side application.